Ada-Developers-Academy/core-unit-2/api-9-deployment/deployment.md

 ## What is Deployment?

-Software deployment is the process of making some software or application available for use, often to an end-user.
+Software deployment is the process of making a piece of software or an application available for use, often to an end-user.

-When we _deploy_ our apps, we will set up machines and web servers dedicated to running our web app.
+When we _deploy_ our apps, we set up machines and web servers dedicated to running our web app.
 Then, users can access our apps regardless of what our own personal machines are doing!

 We deploy apps using skills and tools in the realm of: